-OFFICE OF THE GOVERNOR — UPDATED NEWS RELEASE WITH LINK TO 11TH EMERGENCY PROC RE: INTER-ISLAND TRAVEL QUARANTINEPosted on Aug 7, 2020 in COVID-19 News Releases, Latest News, Press Releases
+OFFICE OF THE GOVERNOR — UPDATED NEWS RELEASE WITH LINK TO 11TH EMERGENCY PROC RE: INTER-ISLAND TRAVEL QUARANTINEPosted on Aug 7, 2020 in COVID-19 News Releases, Latest Department News, Office of the Governor Press Releases

 Governor Ige signs emergency proclamation reinstating partial inter-island travel quarantine

 HONOLULU – Gov. David Ige announced today that the inter-island travel quarantine will be reinstated, in part, on Tuesday, Aug.
 11.

 During an afternoon news conference, the governor said that he would reinstate the quarantine for all interisland travelers, although details were still being developed.
 However, after further discussions with Attorney General Clare Connors, Gov. Ige has decided that he will approve the inter-island travel quarantine only for travelers arriving on the islands of Kaua‘i, Hawai‘i, Maui and Kalawao.
 The quarantine requirement applies to any person traveling to these islands and between these islands.
 It does not include inter-island travelers arriving on O‘ahu.
 The period of self-quarantine will begin immediately upon arrival and last 14 days or the duration of the person’s stay on the island, whichever is shorter.